HotDB-Community/hotdb-documents/docs/en/latest/white-paper.md

 > !Note
 >
 > The TPS mentioned above is simple TPS.
-The above performance indicators are based on the following: using the highest configuration hardware specification described in Distributed Transactional Database HotDB Server Hardware Configuration Recommendation; installing and deploying the HotDB Server in a standardized way and perform the tuning described in Performance Test Report For Single Compute Node Basic Scenario of HotDB Server; with no less than 12 data nodes; no performance bottleneck appears in the data source server\\MySQL instance.
+The above performance indicators are based on the following: using the highest configuration hardware specification described in [Hardware Config Recommendation](hardware-config-recommendation.md) document, installing and deploying the HotDB Server in a standardized way and perform the tuning described in Performance Test Report For Single Compute Node Basic Scenario of HotDB Server; with no less than 12 data nodes; no performance bottleneck appears in the data source server/MySQL instance.

 #### Strong transparency